 Instructor: Dr. Jason Pinkney

+The Pearson and Cambridge versions have virtually identical content, although their cover pictures are different.
 Used copies of BOB (the Big Orange Book) can be purchased online for a reasonable price, or in the bookstore.
 It helps if you have had some intro astronomy (especially PHYS 1061) before taking this course.
-Introductory astronomy textbooks are kept on hand in SA 217 for reference.
+Introductory astronomy textbooks are kept on hand in SA 116 for reference.
 These may be handy when researching your presentation topic.

 In this introduction to astrophysics, we will apply physics to the awesome phenomena of the universe.
 PHYS 3471 will go into detail when describing certain aspects of planets, stars and galaxies, while PHYS 1051 and 1061 cover a wider range of phenomena much less quantitatively.
 Our topics will include the celestial coordinate system, orbital dynamics of the planets and binary stars (Kepler's laws), light from stars and blackbodies, galaxies, and cosmology.
-You will learn of the most recent developments in astrophysics through student presentations during the last week.
+You will learn of the most recent developments in astrophysics through student presentations during the last two weeks.
 We will primarily use intermediate-level math: arithmetic, algebra, geometry, derivatives and integrals.
 Your primary goal should be to acquire the physics and math tools needed to better understand the observations of astronomers.
 You will strengthen your knowledge of mechanics, thermodynamics, and electromagnetic theory and get possibly your first glimpses of quantum physics and relativity.
-There is an observational component to this course whereby each student will obtain hands-on experience with telescopes.
-Thus, your secondary goal should be to improve your proficiency with astronomical instrumentation.
+There is an observational component to this course whereby each student will obtain hands-on experience with telescopes and CCD detectors at the ONU Observatory .

 A tentative calendar of topics is outlined below.